preetraval45/preetraval45/README.md

 🚀 About Me

-🎓 BS in Computer Science (Cybersecurity) – University of North Carolina at Charlotte 🌱 Currently working on cybersecurity + SaaS projects and enhancing my frontend & backend skills 💡 Experienced in:
+🎓 BA in Computer Science – University of North Carolina at Charlotte 🌱 Currently working on cybersecurity + SaaS projects and enhancing my frontend & backend skills 💡 Experienced in: